daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 ## Step 2.
 Build System

-If you have been around the web community at all, then you may have heard about [Browserify](http://browserify.org/) and [Webpack](http://webpack.github.io/) tools.
-If not, then consider the chaos that would arise from having to manually include so many `<script>` tags in HTML, in just the right order.
+If you have been around in the web community at all, then you may have heard about [Browserify](http://browserify.org/) and [Webpack](http://webpack.github.io/) tools.
+If not, then consider what it would be like having to manually include all these `<script>` tags in a specific order, because one file may depend on another file which depends on another file.

 ![](/images/blog/Screenshot 2015-06-20 22.56.37.png)

-Furthermore, we cannot use ES6 syntax directly in the browsers yet.
-It first needs to be transformed into ES5 by Babel before serving it to users.
+Additionally, we cannot use ECMAScript 6 directly in the browsers yet.
+Our code needs to be transformed by Babel into ECMAScript 5 before it can be served and interpreted by the browsers.

 We will be using [Gulp](http://gulpjs.com/) and [Browserify](http://browserify.org/) in this tutorial instead of Webpack.
-I will not advocate for which tool is better or worse, but I will say that Gulp + Browserify is a lot more straightforward than an equivalent Webpack file.
-I have yet to find any React boilerplate project with an easy to understand *webpack.config.js* file.
+I will not advocate for which tool is better or worse, but personally I found that Gulp + Browserify is a lot more straightforward to me than an equivalent Webpack config file.
+I have yet to find a React boilerplate project with an easy to understand *webpack.config.js* file.

 Create a new file *gulpfile.js* and paste the following code: